rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## bundler news

 This month bundler and [bundler.io](bundler.io) got an array of documentation fixes / updates, due in large part to our new bundler contributor [@colby-swandale](https://github.com/colby-swandale).

-We got a [Request For Comments](https://github.com/bundler/rfcs) repo, inspired by the one utilized by [Rust](https://www.rust-lang.org/en-US/).
+Bundler got a [Request For Comments](https://github.com/bundler/rfcs) repo, inspired by the one utilized by [Rust](https://www.rust-lang.org/en-US/).
+[Fixed](https://github.com/bundler/bundler/pull/5176) outdated not listing all outdated gems.
+And [fixed](https://github.com/bundler/bundler/pull/5213) and `ObjectBoundsExceededError` with [Rubinius](https://rubinius.com/).

 ## rubygems.org news